 Five Insights on DFI Leadership in the Covid-19 Crisis: Dalberg brought together five leaders of Development Finance Institutions (DFI) to discuss their roles in responding to the crisis and likely focus areas moving forward.

-McKinsey’s regularly updated Briefing Note: A must read for business leaders.
-McKinsey’s regularly updated Briefing Note on Covid-19 provide business leaders with a perspective on the evolving situation and implications for their companies.
+McKinsey’s regularly updated Briefing Note: McKinsey’s regularly updated Briefing Note on Covid-19 provides business leaders with a perspective on the evolving situation and implications for their companies.

-Interim Guidance for Businesses and Employers to Plan and Respond to Covid-19 by the Center for Disease Control and Prevention (CDC): The CDC provides practical tools on how to maintain a healthy business by explaining, for instance, how to prepare workplaces for a Covid-19 outbreak or reduce the transmission among employees.
+Interim Guidance for Businesses and Employers to Plan and Respond to Covid-19 by the Center for Disease Control and Prevention (CDC): The CDC provides practical tools on how to maintain a healthy business by explaining how to prepare workplaces for a Covid-19 outbreak or reduce the transmission among employees.

 The free App "atun" supports Factory Workers impacted by Covid-19: Atun empowers current and former factory workers impacted by the coronavirus pandemic and resulting economic fallout by providing weekly updates for work, E-Learnings, parental support concerning out-of-school children and information about workplace reopenings.